-If you've ever watched anime, you know that Japan adores romance (unless you watched Legend of the Overfiend, which is clearly not romance).
+If you ever watch anime online, you know that Japan adores romance (unless you watched Legend of the Overfiend, which is clearly not romance).
 While love is a treasure at any age, Japan’s has an affection for high school romances, when we’re all our most awkward and unsure.
-If the idea of reliving those days makes you feel a tingle of excitement, these shows should go on the list for your next streaming binge.
+If the idea of reliving those days makes you feel a tingle of excitement, these cute anime shows should go on the list for your next streaming binge.

-Clannad‘s main character, Tomoya Okazaki, is coping with the loss of his mother in a car accident and a father who is lost in his own sorrow.
+Clannad‘s main character, Tomoya Okazaki, is coping with the loss of his mother in a car accident and a father lost in his own sorrow.
 Osazaki’s heart is broken: He has no interest in school activities and feels life has no meaning.
-Then, third-year student Nagisa Furukawa enters the picture, and he agrees to help her revive the school’s once-defunct drama club.
-Based on the visual novel of the same name, Clannad wades into dark waters early, but sets the stage for a meaningful relationship between its characters.
-It’s a great reminder of how people can change one another’s lives if they show up at just the right time.
-Streaming on Hulu.
+Then, third-year student Nagisa Furukawa enters the picture, and he agrees to help her revive the school’s defunct drama club.
+Based on the visual novel of the same name, Clannad wades into dark waters early but sets the stage for a meaningful relationship between its characters.
+It’s a great reminder of how people can change one another’s lives if they show up at just the right time. —Colette Bennett

-Originally aired in 1998, His and Her Circumstances posed a now-classic plot in the anime world: A perfectly poised student hides a secret life as a slob.
+Originally aired in 1998, His and Her Circumstances posed a now-classic plot in the romance anime world: a perfectly poised student hides a secret life as a slob.
 Yukino Miyazawa’s school image is threatened by the arrival of golden boy Soichiro Arima, who is top of their class.
-As the characters grow to know one another, they see that they both have private lives that don’t match their public personas—and that its quite alright to be who you really are.
-Directed by Evangelion creator Hideaki Anno, this series is every bit as touching more than a decade after its release.
-Streaming on YouTube.
+As the characters grow to know one another, they see that they both have private lives that don’t match their public personas—and that it’s quite alright to be who you really are.
+Directed by Evangelion creator Hideaki Anno, this series is every bit as touching more than a decade after its release. —C.B.

 10) Say “I love you”

 In another instance of the “popular boy coaxes frightened girl out of her shell,” Say “I Love You” introduces Mei Tachibana as a cynical girl who is afraid to trust others because of an early childhood experience.
 Popular classmate Yamato Kurosawa notices her, and their relationship begins to change both of their lives as they come to trust one another.
-Based on a manga, the series also got a live-action adaption in 2014.
-Streaming on Crunchyroll.
+Based on a manga, the romance anime series also got a live-action adaption in 2014. —C.B.

-Shizuku Mizutani is the the type of student who only cares about her studies, earning her the nickname “dry ice.”
-She meets classmate Haru Yoshida, an absent seatmate who others think of as intimidating, when she is assigned to deliver class handouts to him at home.
+Shizuku Mizutani is the type of student who only cares about her studies, earning her the nickname “dry ice.”
+She meets classmate Haru Yoshida, an absent seatmate who others think of as intimidating when she is assigned to deliver class handouts to him at home.
 The two become friends that slowly fall in love, although Mizutani takes much longer than Yoshida to admit her feelings.
-The series shows us that there is much more to these characters than how they are seen in public, also suggesting that may be the case with all of us.
-Streaming on CrunchyRoll.
+The series shows us that there’s much more to these characters than how they’re seen in public. —C.B.